awsdocs/incident-manager-user-guide/doc_source/contacts.md

 1. Choose **Finish**\.

 After you define a contact and activate its contact channels, you can add contacts to escalation plans to form a chain of escalation\.
-To learn more about escalation plans, see [Escalation plans](escalation.md)\.
+To learn more about escalation plans, see [Working with escalation plans in Incident Manager](escalation.md)\.
 You can add contacts to a response plan for direct engagement\.
-To learn more about creating response plans, see [Response plans](response-plans.md)\.
+To learn more about creating response plans, see [Working with response plans in Incident Manager](response-plans.md)\.

 ## Import contact details to your address book<a name="contacts-details-file"></a>